Afghan refugees in U.S. despair from afar: ‘There is no hope’

 Somaye said she is terrified for the safety of her mother, who is in her 60s and lives in Herat, and her brothers in Kabul.

-“She lived thought all of that trauma and now she has to live it all over again, and it’s so unfair,” she said, sobbing.
+“She lived through all of that trauma and now she has to live it all over again, and it’s so unfair,” she said, sobbing.

 Aisha Wahab

-Born to Afghan parents in New York City, Aisha Wahab was elected to the city council in Hayward, Calif., in 2018.
+Born to Afghan parents in New York City, Aisha Wahab was elected to the City Council in Hayward, Calif., in 2018.

-As Afghans in the Bay Area frantically look for ways to assist those back home, she is helping organize protests, vigils and fundraisers for people to send money to Afghanistan.
+As Afghans in the Bay Area frantically look for ways to assist those back home, she is helping organize protests, vigils, and fundraisers for people to send money to Afghanistan.

-But equally important is “to make sure elected officials in [the House] and the Senate are held accountable to the promise they made to the Afghan people,” she said, referring to vows to expedite special visas for eligible Afghan allies and offer humanitarian aid.
+But equally important is “to make sure elected officials in [the House] and the Senate are held accountable to the promise they made to the Afghan people,” she said, referring to vows to expedite special visas for eligible Afghan allies and to offer humanitarian aid.

 As an Afghan American, Aisha feels proud of her roots.